vengi-voxel/vengi/docs/Compilation.md

 If you encounter any problems, it's also a good start to check out the build pipelines of the project.
 This is always the most up-to-date information about how-to-build-the-project that you will find.
-But also please don't hesitate to ask for help on our discord server.
+But also please don't hesitate to ask for help on our [discord server](https://discord.gg/AgjCPXy)..

 ## Enforce bundled libs